 10 Mistakes People Make That Can Ruin Their Sleep

 Talk to an insomniac about how miserable their life is.
 We hear it all the time.
 They struggle through the day fighting off fatigue.
 They have major problems thinking and concentrating.
 They are moody and irritable.
-Their nights are filled with frustration and anger as they seek sleep.
+Their nights are filled with frustration, anxiety, and anger as they seek sleep.
 They may spend hundreds of dollars a year on remedies that promise good sleep but often don’t work or soon stop working.